Total Distance: 9 km

-Drive south from Whitehorse on the Alaska Highway and take a right at the Carcross Cutoff onto the South Klondike Highway.
-Once at Carcross, continue for another 17 km south towards Skagway.
+From Carcross, continue for another 17 km south towards Skagway, Alaska.
 Around this point you will see an old tramway on the left side of the highway.
 Immediately after the tramway, the highway will curve to the right over a creek and there is a gravel road on the left.
 Park at the top of the gravel road or just down the hill in a large gravel pit.

 To get to the trailhead, cross the highway and walk down into the ditch.
 Walk along the highway to the north (right) for a few meters until you reach a wooden post with a small trail sign on it for the 'Mountain Hero Trail'.
 The path is clearly visible through the trees from this point.

 Most of the trail is through the trees, but it is well established, fairly narrow, and varied in vegetation, making it quite a pleasant hike.
 Along the way you will see the old tramway, remnants from the 1905 silver mining operation where Sam McGee was the foreman.